charlesndalton/milkman/README.md

 [![Tests](https://github.com/charlesndalton/milkman/actions/workflows/test.yml/badge.svg)](https://github.com/charlesndalton/milkman/actions/workflows/test.yml/badge.svg)
 [![License: LGPL-3.0](https://img.shields.io/github/license/charlesndalton/milkman)](https://img.shields.io/github/license/charlesndalton/milkman)

-Enables smart contracts to sell tokens to CoW protocol.
+Fulfills all of your smart contract's CoW needs. 🐮

+A simple way for smart contracts to sell their tokens via the CoW Protocol, reaping the benefits of MEV protection even when tx.origin is malicious (e.g., a liquidator bot in a borrow/lend protocol).

 ## How to use